-The Certificate in Expedition and Outdoor Leadership for all those who train children in Expedition skills, and/or supervise Expeditions, is set at three levels:
+The Certificate in Expedition and Outdoor Leadership for all those who train children and young people in Expedition skills, and/or supervise Expeditions, is set at three levels:

-- i) Basic: for those who have passed the Theory part of the assessment, allowing them to instruct children and lead accompanied training expeditions in moderate and familiar terrain and in doing so, gain experience. - ii) Standard: for those leaders training and supervising Expeditions within the Brigade's Award Scheme (i.e., up to the Founder's Badge or Gaisce Silver Award standards). - iii) Advanced: for those leaders training and supervising Expeditions to Gaisce Gold Award standards (i.e., in wild country).
+- i) Basic: for those who have passed the Theory part of the assessment, allowing them to instruct children and young people and lead accompanied training expeditions in moderate and familiar terrain and in doing so, gain experience. - ii) Standard: for those leaders training and supervising Expeditions within the Brigade's Award Scheme (i.e., up to the Founder's Badge or Gaisce Silver Award standards). - iii) Advanced: for those leaders training and supervising Expeditions to Gaisce Gold Award standards (i.e., in wild country).